la2050/archive/_projects/2015/connected-communities-resilient-la.md

   The Red Cross prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.
-'In one to three sentences, please describe your proposal.': >- We will connect LA’s most vulnerable communities on a neighbor-to-neighbor and community-to-community level through the power of volunteerism.
-New neighborhood networks and community coalitions will coalesce around the issue of preparedness for home fires.
-These efforts will lead to a more inter-connected LA with more resilient and prepared individuals and communities, for any type of disaster large or small, especially in vulnerable, low-income communities.
 Where will you be working?:
   - Central LA
   - East LA